2008 National League Championship Series: Game 4

 Game 4 was a seesaw battle between the two teams.
-The Phillies struck first; in the top of the first they collected three hits and two runs off Derek Lowe, who started on three days' rest.
-In the bottom of the inning, James Loney hit a ball off the center field wall to score Rafael Furcal and cut the lead to 2–1.
-Starter Joe Blanton began strong, but in the fifth inning gave up two runs and forced Charlie Manuel to go to his bullpen.
-In the sixth, the Dodgers' bullpen faltered first, when Clayton Kershaw gave up a walk and a hit, and Chan Ho Park threw a wild pitch to tie the game.
-In the bottom of the sixth, Casey Blake homered to left, and with two on, a throwing error by Ryan Howard allowed Juan Pierre to score.
-The inning ended when Chase Utley made a diving catch and stumbled to second base for the double play.
-Things looked great for the Dodgers until Cory Wade relieved in the eighth and Shane Victorino hit a two-run home run that landed in the visitor's bullpen to tie the score.
-Jonathan Broxton came in after Carlos Ruiz singled off Wade and promptly gave up another two-run homer to pinch-hitter Matt Stairs, the veteran's first career postseason homer.
+The Phillies struck first; Derek Lowe, who started on three days' rest, gave up back-to-back singles to Jimmy Rollins and Jayson Werth to start the game, leading to an RBI double by Chase Utley and an RBI groundout by Ryan Howard, giving Philadelphia an early 2–0 lead.
+In the bottom of the inning, James Loney hit an RBI double off the center field wall to score Rafael Furcal and cut the lead in half.
+Phillies starter Joe Blanton began strong, but in the fifth inning, he surrendered an RBI single to Manny Ramírez and an RBI groundout to Russell Martin, giving the Dodgers their first lead of the game, 3–2, and forcing Charlie Manuel to go to his bullpen.
+In the sixth, the Los Angeles bullpen faltered first when Clayton Kershaw allowed Howard and Pat Burrell to reach base with one out, and Chan Ho Park threw a wild pitch to score Howard and tie the game.
+The Dodgers immediately took the lead back in the bottom of the sixth, when Chad Durbin gave up a leadoff home run to Casey Blake, then allowed the next two batters aboard with nobody out.
+Scott Eyre relieved Durbin, but then allowed Furcal to reach on a throwing error by Howard, allowing Juan Pierre to score.
+After Eyre retired Andre Ethier and intentionally walked Ramírez to load the bases with one out, Ryan Madson relieved Eyre and induced a line drive double play ball from Martin, which was caught by Utley, who stumbled to second base to tag Furcal out, keeping the Los Angeles lead at 5–3.
+In the eighth, the Dodgers' bullpen completely fell apart.
+Cory Wade surrendered a game-tying two-run home run to Shane Victorino that landed in the visitor's bullpen.
+Jonathan Broxton came in after Carlos Ruiz singled off Wade and promptly gave up another two-run homer to pinch-hitter Matt Stairs, the veteran's first career postseason homer, putting the Phillies back in front with a 7–5 lead.
 Brad Lidge then came in and pitched his first save of 2008 that consisted of more than three outs, his 49th consecutive save.